metalim/adventofcode.2018.go/README.md

 * ### Type names and variable names do not conflict (with rare exceptions)

-  While this is not reader-friendly, same name can mean type and variable:
+  While this is not reader-friendly, same name can be used to define a type and a variable:

   ```go
   type some [2]int